POSTS TAGGED: HTC HD2

 Just a few days ago, we talked about how the Google Nexus One received an unofficial port of Android 4.4 KitKat.
 While not everything worked quite perfectly, the ROM was quite usable overall.
 In fact, other than a few issues with graphics and camera functionality, many people found the build usable as a daily driver.
 We then knew that it was only a matter of time before the KitKat love made its way over to its hardware cousin, the legendary HTC HD2.

-Posted November 2, 2013 By: Will Verduzco
+Posted November 2, 2013 at 06:30 pm by Will Verduzco

 If you ever spent any appreciable amount of time with the venerable HTC HD2, you will undoubtedly be familiar with the name Cotulla.
 After all, XDA Elite Recognized Developer Cotulla and the rest of the Dark Forces Team developed the vastly powerful MAGLDR bootloader for the device.